 If you’re not a fan of wearing tight-fitting shorts by themselves, just throw a pair of regular shorts over them to keep your booty covered.

 There are a plethora of lubricants out there specific to runners.
 Their purpose is to prevent dry skin from rubbing against dry skin.
-Instead, the lubricants provide a slickness that, while it won’t completely stop the friction, it will reduce the chances of abrading the skin to the point of developing that chafe rash.
+Instead, the lubricants provide a slickness that, while it won’t completely stop the friction, will reduce the chances of abrading the skin to the point of developing that chafe rash.

 It might take some trial and error to find the right lubricant for you, but once you do, you can try applying it to your thighs and underarms to decrease your chances of rubbing your skin raw.